ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

     ![G Plug-In Project](./images/G%20Plug-In%20Guide/G%20Plug-In%20Project.png)

 6. Check [G plug-in Components](#g-plug-in-components) for more details on the components.
-7. Edit the Main.vi and implement the logic in the block diagram.
+7. Open the `Main.vi` and add the logic / implement the application.

-## Using the G Plug-In in InstrumentStudio
+### Using the G Plug-In in InstrumentStudio

 1. Open the G Plug-In project.
 2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
 Build the PPL.